SimplyAName/PalVsPokemon/README.md

 This project has a docker compose file which you can use to launch your own version of the site.

-Simply run `docker compose up -d` to launch a database that will then be set up and populated for you (Still work in progress)
+Simple go to orchestration `cd orchestration` and run `docker compose up -d` to launch a database that will then be set up and populated for you (Still work in progress)

 ## Developing